-- Remove the magazine from the pistol by pressing the magazine release button with your thumb (Figure 5). - 4 With the chamber empty, close the slide using the slide release/stop latch.
-To reduce the chance of inadvertently feeding a cartridge into the chamber from the magazine, always close the slide using the slide release/stop latch and place the "safety" in the on safe position before inserting a loaded magazine.
+- 3 Remove the magazine from the pistol by pressing the magazine release button with your thumb (Figure 5). - 4 With the chamber empty, close the slide using the slide release/stop latch.
+To reduce the chance of inadvertently feeding a cartridge into the chamber from the magazine, always close the slide

-To remove the magazine, press the magazine release button located on the left of the frame behind the triager.
+To remove the magazine, press the magazine release button located on the left of the frame behind the trigger.

-- Place the "safety" into the on safe position. - Load the magazine by sliding the magazine follower button located on the side of the magazine down with the thumb of one hand while inserting the cartridges with the other hand (Figure 6).
+- using the slide release/stop latch and place the "safety" in the on safe position before inserting a loaded magazine. - 5 Place the "safety" into the on safe position. - 6 Load the magazine by sliding the magazine follower button located on the side of the magazine down with the thumb of one hand while inserting the cartridges with the other hand (Figure 6).